San Marzano Tomatoes are a plum tomato variety. They are a household name when it comes to making tomato sauce.

 San Marzano Redorta.
 From Tuscany, but named for a mountain much further north (Pizzo Redorta), the Redorta is one of the larger San Marzanos.
 It’s tasty enough to be eaten off the vine.

-Super San Marzano Tomato
+Super San Marzano Tomato: an oversized version

 |San Marzano Tomatoes|